JCIPE and JCN Acknowledged for Innovation in Interprofessional Education

-Jefferson Interprofessional Education Center (JCIPE) at of Thomas Jefferson University was recognized for being on the forefront of health care education through its strategic focus on interprofessional, team-based care, in an article by the Robert Wood Johnson Foundation and a presentation by Elizabeth Speakman, EdD, RN, CDE, ANEF, associate professor at Jefferson School of Nursing (JSN) and co-director of JCIPE, at the Institute of Medicine’s Global Forum on Innovation in Health Professions.
+Jefferson Interprofessional Education Center (JCIPE) at of Thomas Jefferson University was recognized for being on the forefront of health care education through its strategic focus on interprofessional, team-based care, in an article by the Robert Wood Johnson Foundation and a presentation by Elizabeth Speakman, EdD, RN, CDE, ANEF, associate professor at Jefferson College of Nursing (JSN) and co-director of JCIPE, at the Institute of Medicine’s Global Forum on Innovation in Health Professions.

-The Robert Wood Johnson Foundation’s article, “Push for Interprofessional Education Picks Up Steam,” called attention to JCIPE’s innovative curricula and partnership with JSN.
+The Robert Wood Johnson Foundation’s article, “Push for Interprofessional Education Picks Up Steam,” called attention to JCIPE’s innovative curricula and partnership with JCN.
 Furthermore, the article discussed the changing environment of health care from both a health professional and patient’s point of view and how both could benefit from a focus on team-based care.

 “Our wish is to create so many interprofessional opportunities that our students will be able to select from a variety throughout their academic careers,” said Speakman.
 “The long-term goal is that students, when they enter practice, will naturally assume those types of relationships and avoid the kind of ‘silo care’ that we often see today.”